5jt/dyalog-cookbook/manuscript/19-GUI.md

 A> That allows us in test mode to...
 A> 1. call `Run`
 A> 1. populate the _Search for_ and _Start looking here_ fields
-A> 1. "click" the _Find_ button programmatically
-A> 1. populate the "Search for" and "Start looking here" fields A> 1. "click" the "Find" button programmatically
+A> 1. "click" the "Find" button programmatically
 A> 1. check the contents of `N.HitList`